aershov24/full-stack-interview-questions/README.md

 #### Q: Explain usage of Service Locator Pattern
 #### Q: What's the difference between the Dependency Injection and Service Locator patterns?
 #### Q: What is Mediator pattern?
-#### Q: Could you explain the difference between FaÃ§ade vs. Mediator?
+#### Q: Could you explain the difference between Façade vs. Mediator?
 #### Q: What is Observer pattern?
 #### Q: What is State pattern?
 #### Q: What is Null Object pattern?